wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_coordinator_worker/coordinator_worker_single.md

   - Task #3: 2 GB input; 500 Gflop work
   - Task #4: 1.6 GB input; 1 Tflop work

-The master software implements the "highest data / best-connected" scheduling strategy.
+The coordinator software implements the "highest data / best-connected" scheduling strategy.

 So the simulator input would be: